Self Care For The Hectic LifePublished January 29, 2020 by Sheila Anne Murray

 - Take advantage of seasonal produce!
 It’s so healthy and lovely to consume fruits and veggies of the season; even a simple strawberry juice in the summer can do wonders for the body and soul.
 Give yourself a little love and pick a fruit/veggie to enjoy or use as inspiration for a meal.

 - Try some gentle neck stretching.
-You can use this guide, or just do what feels natural and helpful to you!
-Our necks do a lot of work for us, and it’s only when they get those cricks that we typically appreciate just how much they do..
+You can use my guide on Yoga For Tension Headaches or just do what feels natural and helpful to you!
+Our necks do a lot of work for us, and it’s only when they get those cricks that we notice just how much they do for us.

 - Don’t wait for someone else to tell you how good you look — give yourself the compliment! ❤